Acer TravelMate

 TravelMate is a line of business-oriented laptop computers manufactured by Acer.
+In recent years, the lineup has expanded to include AI- powered Copilot+ PCs featuring Intel Core Ultra and AMD Ryzen AI processors, such as the TravelMate P6 14 AI.
 Of the various notebook series Acer has offered, the TravelMate is designated as a lightweight business and professional computer built to withstand day-to-day activities.
 TravelMate laptops are well received by reviewers, often, however, they are faulted for a lack of visual appeal.
 The TravelMate name was previously used by Texas Instruments, which sold its mobile computing division to Acer in 1997.
-The TravelMate mainly competes against business computers such as Asus's ExpertBook, Dell's Latitude and Vostro, Fujitsu's LifeBook, HP's EliteBook and ProBook, Lenovo's ThinkPad and ThinkBook, and Toshiba's Portégé and Tecra.
+The TravelMate mainly competes against business computers such as Asus's ExpertBook, Dell's Latitude, HP's EliteBook, Lenovo's ThinkPad, and Toshiba's Portégé.

 Overview

 Hardware

 Depending on the model, the TravelMate series' standard features may include a full specter of actual ports, include an Ethernet adapter, and one or more PC Card slots.
 They may also include a docking port, an optical drive, and one VGA port.
 The version with soldered memory is uncommon.
 The higher-end models come with professional graphics cards.
 The TPM chip is also a common option.

 As with other laptops, earlier models used CFL backlit LCD screens, later transitioning to LED backlit screens.
 The classic models may have a pointing stick option, a docking port, fingerprint reader, and other high-end business features.
 The curved keyboard layout was only a TravelMate family feature.